 It seemed to be an outstanding investment all around, a complete money-making savings plan, which as well as being set up to provide a nest-egg, offered the opportunity of providing immediate accommodation for their children and in many cases, for their fellow-students too.

 Other buy-to-let landlords invested in property to let out to tenants who required rented accommodation.
 Today, many of those landlords own homes with negative equity.

 With Chancellor George Osborne's tax that is applied at a rate of more than 100% of the investors’ return, it hasn't gotten any easier for Landlords in the UK.

 However, buy-to-let remains prevalent, even though interest charges on the repayments of buy-to-let mortgages are usually higher, as well as the deposit required.
 Mortgages tend to be interest-only too, which begs the question of how the capital is to be repaid at the end of the loan period.

-Despite these complications, there still remains a buy-to-let ethos.
-As a result of reforms to pension regulations that took effect in April 2015, people from the age of 55 now have access to their retirement funds and some are selecting to invest in buy-to-let property.
+Despite these complications, buy-to-let remains popular.
+As a result of reforms to pension regulations that took effect in April 2015, people from the age of 55 now have access to their retirement funds, and some are electing to invest in buy-to-let property.
 Hopefully, they will have pursued reliable and independent financial advice before doing so.

-One can only be optimistic that they dodge joining the ranks of landlords in negative equity and that, as buy-to-let landlords, they do not become victims of George Osborne’s shunned ‘Alice In Wonderland‘ tax.
+One can only be optimistic that they dodge joining the ranks of landlords in negative equity and that, as buy-to-let landlords, they do not become victims of George Osborne’s tax.

 Fact: if landlords bought a property between 2005 and 2008, there is the strong likelihood that they are in negative equity, which is not helped by the unrealistically high house prices of that period, along with reckless lending from the banks and building societies.